The Farmhouse (British, Indian) – CoventryHALAL STATUS Fully Halal

 In the end, and much to our collective anticipointment, when tallying our individual scores together, the most we can rate The Farmhouse in Coventry is 2/5!
 And we'll repeat the reasons why, if they aren't obvious enough from the above.
 Most of the dishes had were either badly executed, poorly conceived, or a combination of both, with one barely passable.

 Having said that though, the place was jam-packed when we arrived in the evening which, we've been told, is how things are most evenings.
-Whatever the reasons for this apparent discrepency, in our considered opinion, and in relation to the many Indian restaurants we have visited this year, The Farmhouse is, regretfully, the poorest we've reviewed this year.
+Whatever the reasons for this apparent discrepency, in our considered opinion, and in relation to the many Indian restaurants we have visited, The Farmhouse is, regretfully, the poorest we've reviewed this year.

 They also offer a Loyalty Card, with the collection of stamps on any given visit earning you various freebies - four visits and 11 stamps getting you a free main course!